prof3ssorSt3v3/mad9011/docs/modules/week4/README.md

 ### BLEND TOOL

 The Blend tool (W) creates a series of objects blended between the color and shape of multiple objects.
+Let's follow this video to transform shapes and colors into beautiful objects.

 <YouTube
   title="Blend Tool Features You Might Not Know!"